-Located off Interstate 25, between Las Cruces and Truth or Consequences, the Village of Hatch population is registered at around 1,600 people.
-It’s a small town with big personality.
+Located off Interstate 25, between Las Cruces and Truth or Consequences (a town named after the old NBC Radio show of the same name), the Village of Hatch population is registered at around 1,600 people.
+It’s a small town with a big personality.

-As you enter the Village of Hatch, after crossing over a small bridge that takes you over the Rio Grande, you immediately become aware that the entire town smells like roasting chiles.
+After crossing over a small bridge that takes you over the Rio Grande, you immediately become aware that the entire town smells like roasting chiles.
 Everything in the village is about the chiles when it’s Labor Day weekend.
-The traffic may be heavy along the main street into town, but the slow drive gives you the opportunity to view all the eclectic little shops selling their chile pepper creations, like Hatch Chile Express.
-Check out their roof!
-Yes, those are all drying chiles.
+The traffic may be heavy along the main street into town, but the slow drive gives you the opportunity to view all the eclectic little shops selling their chile pepper creations.

-One famous hot spot in town is Sparkys Burgers.
-Having one of the best green chile cheeseburgers in the world, Sparkys also has colorful, over-the-top Route 66 style decor; giant burger toting statues, colorful murals, and lively music makes dining here an event.
-During the Hatch Festival, the wait here can be up to two hours, so get here early or come visit when the festival is not going on.
+One famous hot spot in town is Sparky’s Burgers.
+Having one of the best green chile cheeseburgers in the world, Sparky’s also has colorful, over-the-top, Route 66 style decor: giant burger toting statues, colorful murals, and live music makes dining here an event.
+During the Hatch Festival, the wait here can be up to two hours.
+Get there early or visit when it’s not festival time.

-It can be quite hot out there, and when walking around the vendor booths there isn’t much relief from the sun.
-I would recommend wearing a hat, load up on sun screen and even bringing an umbrella for some shade.
+It can be quite hot out there!
+When walking around the vendor booths, there isn’t much relief from the sun.
+I would recommend wearing a hat, load up on sunscreen, and you may even want an umbrella for some shade.

-If you love ristras, than this is the place for you.
-I’ve never seen so many in one place.
+If you love ristras, the strings of chiles you’ve likely spotted all over New Mexico, then this is the place for you.
+I’ve never seen so many at one time.
 Besides just being beautiful, ristras serve a practical purpose.
 This arrangement of drying chili pepper pods preserves the peppers for later use.
-The ristra has come to be a trademark of decorative design in the state of New Mexico.
-Many vendors in town and at the festival have gorgeous ristras ready for purchase, with the typical price being $12 – $15 for 1 ft and $15 – $20 for 2 feet.

 There is a large covered barn where the main stage is located.
 You can grab a seat, take in the shade and enjoy the day’s entertainment lineup.

-In the barn is also where you’ll find more vendors, this year’s Festival T-shirt on sale, and some much needed cold beer is served up in an enclosed area, crafted by a local brewer.
-Beer cannot be taken outside of this small area, which does have a few tables and chairs and provides a good view of the stage.
-The festival is not a “walk around with a beer” event, but there are many vendors selling fresh lemonade, tasty teas, sodas and bottled water.
+If you’re feeling parched, some much-welcome, locally-crafted, cold beer is served up in an enclosed area.
+Beer cannot be taken outside of this zone, but it does have tables and chairs within view of the stage.
+The festival is not a “walk around with a beer” event, but there are many vendors selling fresh lemonade, tasty teas, sodas, and bottled water.

-The Festival is more along the lines of a county fair.
-There’s plenty of great food to be had.
-Roasted corn, funnel cakes, caramel corn, plus many authentic Mexican foods.
+The Festival has the feeling of a county fair, but with our favorite obsession as the centerpiece.
+There’s plenty of great food to be had: roasted corn, funnel cakes, caramel corn, plus many authentic Mexican offerings.
 There is a carnival midway for the kids featuring all the classic rides and games.